ramdootp/cisco-kubeflow-starter-pack/apps/healthcare/covid/onprem/pipelines/chest-xray/README.md

 Follow the [steps](./../../notebook#create--connect-to-jupyter-notebook-server)  to create Jupyter Notebook in Kubeflow

+### Notebook to generate dataset and store it in kubeflow minio

-### Upload Notebook file to generate dataset
+Upload dataset-builder-minio-store.ipynb file from [here](./dataset-builder-minio-store.ipynb) and run all the cells to download and generate image dataset and store it in kubeflow minio.

-Upload chest-xray-dataset-builder.ipynb file from [here](./chest-xray-dataset-builder.ipynb)
+This step should run only once

 ### Upload Notebook file for pipeline